-However, with regard to this issue, we should first introduce a distinction between different policy instruments: a) those instruments directly aimed at providing incentives for technology changes (e.g. subsidy supporting substitution of irrigation machinery), for which innovation is also a policy objective; b) those instruments that are not directly aimed at technology changes, but can have effects in this direction (e.g. volumetric pricing), for which innovation is not necessarily a policy objective.
+With regard to the issue of innovation, a major distinction can be identified between different policy instruments: a) those instruments directly aimed at providing incentives for technology changes (e.g. subsidy supporting substitution of irrigation machinery), for which innovation is also a policy objective; b) those instruments that are not directly aimed at technology changes, but can have effects in this direction (e.g. volumetric pricing), for which innovation is not necessarily a policy objective.